-- 4 Under Analog Output, you can specify your analog output format, NTSC setup level, and output type. - Format Use this to specify whether you want the format for the analog outputs to be the same as the main or secondary output. - Output Type Specifies the analog video output type.
-If you're outputting SD analog video, the output type will be set to All Available to indicate that the output will be available on all the analog outputs.
-If you're outputting HD analog video, the output type will be set to Component. - Setup (NTSC) Use this to select the setup level you want for your NTSC analog video.
+- 4 Under Analog Output, you can specify your analog output format, NTSC setup level, and output type. - Format Use this to specify whether you want the format for the analog outputs to be the same as the main or secondary output. - Output Type Select the type of analog video output you want.
+If you're outputting SD analog video, you can select Component, or Composite & S-Video.
+If you're outputting HD analog video, the output type will be set to Component (and the composite and S-Video outputs will be invalid). - Setup (NTSC) Use this to select the setup level you want for your NTSC analog video.
 This affects both the NTSC analog video input and output. - 0 IRE Applies a setup level of 0 IRE.
 You should select this option only when working with a commercial DV device that uses the Japanese analog NTSC setup of 0 IRE.
 For example, if the video appears too bright when you play back DV clips on your NTSC monitor, you can change the setup to 0 IRE to output your DV clips at the correct brightness. - 7.5 IRE Applies the standard NTSC setup level of 7.5 IRE. - YUV/RGB Select YUV or RGB native to set the type of video signal that is sent from the component output.
 For example, select RGB - native if you connected the component output to a device that accepts an RGB signal.